martincjespersen/DaAnonymization/README.rst

 - TextAnonymizer
 - TextPseudonymizer

 Both components uses their ``mask_corpus`` function to anonymize/pseudonymize text by removing person, location, organization, email, telephone number and CPR.
 The order of these masking methods are by default CPR, telephone number, email and NER (PER,LOC,ORG) as NER will identify names in the emails.
-The following example shows an example of applying default anonymization and how it also **zero shots to english**.
+The following example shows an example of applying default anonymization and how it also **cross-lingual transfer to english**.

 .. code-block:: python

     from textprivacy import TextAnonymizer

-    # list of texts (example with zero shotting to english)
+    # list of texts (example with cross-lingual transfer to english)
     corpus = [
         "Hej, jeg hedder Martin Jespersen og er fra Danmark og arbejder i " "Deloitte, mit cpr er 010203-2010, telefon: +4545454545 "